nats-io/nats-architecture-and-design/adr/ADR-15.md

 When there is no domain, the server will still set the token to a special value of underscore `_` (the server will make sure that users can't pick this as a domain name.)

-The client should expose to the user domain values of `_` as either an empty/null string or as the `_`, documenting it's meaning of "no domain".
+To the user, the client should expose domain values of `_` as either an empty/null string or as the `_`, documenting its meaning of "no domain".

 ##### V2 Notes